William-Koh/Data_Analytics_For_Public/Text Data Analysis/README_Instruction.txt

 During my analysis, I expect popular votes to decline for this election (vast majority Analysts expect popular votes to increase, expecting most vote to be casted to Governing party to fight off pandemic)

-To keep my words short, I'm quite surprise, of these 11 articles, Non of them mention about GST.
+To keep my words short, I'm quite surprise, of these 11 articles, None of them mention about GST.
 Which i believes it play an important role in Election 2020